 Besides performing in theatrical settings, the Hot Foot Honeys are committed to sharing the joy of tap dance with the greater Memphis community and the mid-south.
 The company regularly offers tap workshops for all levels of tap dancers, including those with no tap experience.
-The Honeys have performed at a variety of venues and events, including the Memphis Farmers Market’s Annual Barnyard Ball, Memphis’ Jewish Community Center, the Junior League’s annual fundraiser, Destined 2 Dance Awards, Military Retirees’ Scholarship Fundraiser, Memphis’ Children’s Theatre Festival, Memphis Women’s Theatre Festival at Hattiloo Theatre, Woodruff-Fontaine House Museum, and the River Arts Festival, Black Family Day at the Civil Rights Museum, and GPAC’s Peanut Butter & Jam Series.
+The Honeys have performed at a variety of venues and events, including the Memphis Farmers Market’s Annual Barnyard Ball, Memphis’ Jewish Community Center, the Junior League’s annual fundraiser, Destined 2 Dance Awards, Military Retirees’ Scholarship Fundraiser, Memphis’ Children’s Theatre Festival, Memphis Women’s Theatre Festival at Hattiloo Theatre, Woodruff-Fontaine House Museum, the Downtown Get Down, and the River Arts Festival, Black Family Day at the Civil Rights Museum, and GPAC’s Peanut Butter & Jam Series.

 Marianne Bell (non-voting member)